 With Trace Lines, Nick could seamlessly follow the shape of a patterned curve as he was drafting pieces around it.
 When Nick had the pieces arranged properly, the Trace Line feature allowed him to trace across more than one pattern piece at a time.
 Once the lines were switched to the seam allowance, this ensured all pattern pieces would fit perfectly, even along abnormal curves eliminating the risk of excess fabric.

-To evaluate and get the most accurate fit, the Tension and Pressure Map tool enabled Nick to determine exactly which areas of the garment needed adjusting when fitted on to the 3D model.
+To evaluate and get the most accurate fit, the Tension and Pressure Map tool enabled Nick to determine exactly which areas of the garment needed adjusting when fitted on to the 3D CAD model.
 By having the ability to conceptualize the exact amount of fabric that is needed to create the garment, Nick could verify the fit early on in the process.

 As concluded in his research, Nick believes that “3D can be utilized to develop zero-waste and less-waste designs more rapidly and effectively for functional commercial application without sacrificing visual and functional aspects.
 3D, therefore, has a strong future in both the apparel industry and zero-waste design as more designers and brands are looking to expand into this realm.”

-As the apparel industry’s digital transformation evolves and sustainability remains a vital objective, more and more apparel designers are stepping out of their comfort zones and embracing 3D solutions as it opens their world to limitless possibilities.
+As the apparel industry’s digital transformation evolves and sustainability remains a vital objective, more and more apparel designers are stepping out of their comfort zones and embracing 3D fashion design solutions as it opens their world to limitless possibilities.
 Having sufficient tools to determine the amount of waste that an item of clothing will produce at a pre-production level gives designers the ability to adjust and perfect their designs to create a far less wasteful apparel design workflow.
-With the rise of true-to-life 3D technology, digitization plays a pivotal role in making zero-waste design techniques more accessible and attainable to the wider apparel industry.
+With the rise of true-to-life 3D CAD technology, digitization plays a pivotal role in making zero-waste design techniques more accessible and attainable to the wider apparel industry.